memgraph/docs/lab/getting-started.md

 [mgconsole](https://memgraph.com/docs/memgraph/connect-to-memgraph/mgconsole).

-Those who are new to querying can head out to our [Tutorials](https://memgraph.com/docs/memgraph/tutorials) and get a feeling of what is possible to find out from data using graphs, or to the [Cypher manual](https://memgraph.com/docs/cypher-manual/) where we give an overview of clauses and functions to help you write awesome queries.
+Those who are new to querying can head out to our [Tutorials](https://memgraph.com/docs/memgraph/tutorials) or play around on [Playground](https://playground.memgraph.com/) to get a feeling of what is possible to find out from data using graphs.
+[Cypher manual](https://memgraph.com/docs/cypher-manual/) will give you an overview of clauses and functions to help you write awesome queries.

 If you need more magic to enhance your graph power, look into [MAGE - Memgraph